“What should our elopement timeline look like?”

 DO THAT.
 Whatever you imagine for your best day ever, that can be what you do on your elopement day.
 Not sure what you even *can* do on your amazing elopement day?
 Here’s some ideas to get your gears turning:

-And if you want even more ideas for elopement activities, check out this blog post with tons more things to do the day of your elopement.
+And if you want even more ideas for elopement activities, check out this post with tons of fun elopement ideas.

 I am fully a learn-by-example person, and I know some of you are, too, so I wanted to put together some sample timelines to really envision what different days and different packages could look like.